 Read Also: HIV: causes, symptoms, testing, & treatment

 As you wait to ascertain your status, you should avoid sex with your wife entirely for her sake.
 If you don’t have the courage to tell her the situation, you can fake exhaustion, feign a headache, or pick a fight.
 But please do not put her at any more risk.

 The chances of an HIV-positive woman infecting a man during vaginal intercourse are lower than those of an HIV-positive man infecting a woman during the same act.
 This means that if you are HIV-positive, the chances of you infecting your wife are significantly higher than the chances of your HIV-positive lover infecting you.

 How would you tell your partner if you are HIV-positive?
-Share your experiences by leaving a comment below or joining the discussion on Facebook.
+If you need some more pointers or help, please visit our discussion board.